echolabsdev/prism/docs/core-concepts/structured-output.md

 echo $review['summary'];  // "A mind-bending..."
 ```

+> [!TIP]
+> This is just a basic example of schema usage.
+Check out our [dedicated schemas guide](/core-concepts/schemas) to learn about all available schema types, nullable fields, and best practices for structuring your data.

 ## Understanding Output Modes

 Different AI providers handle structured output in two main ways: